 The Ross family

-Bobby and his wife, Tamie, are the proud parents of three: Brady, 21, a graduate student at Oklahoma Christian; Keaton, 17, a high school junior; and Kendall, 15, a high school sophomore.
+Ross and his wife, Tamie, are the proud parents of three: Brady, 21, a Master of Divinity student at Oklahoma Christian; Keaton, 17, a high school junior; and Kendall, 15, a high school sophomore.
 The Rosses are longtime members of the Edmond Church of Christ in Oklahoma, where Bobby serves as a deacon for communications.

 All readers receive unlimited free access to The Christian Chronicle Online Edition.
 We ask users to complete a simple registration process to access more than five articles per month.